 18 sculptural elements designed for Trinity Plaza / Completed: 2016

-Located in the heart of San Francisco this project is comprised of multiple elements located throughout the site, transforming it into a place of engaging mystery and unfolding meaning.
+Located in the heart of San Francisco, C’era Una Volta is an immense environmental public plaza design for Trinity Place which transforms this public plaza into a place of engaging mystery and unfolding meaning.
 Inspired by classical icons of beauty and the stone quarries from which these ancient sculptures were made, C’era Una Volta re-envisions and abstracts classical forms using contemporary digital technologies.
 Historical fragments appear in transformed ways throughout the central garden and walkways.
 Paving artworks play with perspective, one of the prime interests of classical and Renaissance artists.
 Ultimately, this artwork is more than a series of objects.
-It is an entire, potentially magical, experience created through engagement with a unique place in the heart of San Francisco.
+It is an immersive experience created through engagement with an unassumingly unique location within the city.

 This abstracted figure is adapted from the ancient Greek sculpture known as Venus de Milo or Aphrodite of Milos (circa 130 to 100 BC), which depicts the Greek goddess of love and beauty.

 8 of the 18 sculptural elements designed for the plaza / Material: Carrara Marble

 2 of the 18 sculptural elements designed for the plaza

 Size: 84 x 32 x 32 in. / Material: 19mm Crystal Glass Layers